Chapter 4: Into and Being With the Church:

 generations.
 This function proper to the family as the first teacher of its new members expresses the true vocation and mission of Christian parents, whose primary responsibility involves their children's human and religious formation."
 But precisely because of the unitive or illuminative gifts of these communities of believing Christian families, namely its gifts of love and understanding, pardon and personal repentance for sins, unity and community building, selflessness and mutual generosities through the graces of the Holy Spirit the survival and prevalence of the City of God among men is ascertained.
 And through each and all member families of the communities under the City of God the reign of God's peace is made real.

-(Now, the Supplementary Sub-Topic Discussion Important to the Building up of the Body of Christ)
+Now, the Supplementary Sub-Topic Discussion Important and instrumental towards the Building up of the Body of Christ, Brief Introducing of the Sacraments:

 Here's some detailing of the manifold working of graces as channeled through us by each one of the other six sacraments.
 Here's, moreover, a general tackling, with a bit of wonder, how these other sacraments do with the pious receptions of them.
 First, let us try to understand better the sacrament of the holy orders, the sacrament of ordination to the Priesthood.
 In the first place by virtue of their vocation to leave the lifestyle of the world Priests already enjoy the grace-effected choice of not being buckled and stressed by the demands of worldly living.
 Jesus said the "workers are worthy of their calling", referring